Illinois Compiled Statutes

 (from Ch.
 23, par.
 1376)

-No otherwise qualified handicapped child receiving special education
+No otherwise qualified child with a disability receiving special education

 services under Article 14 of The School Code shall solely by reason of his

-or her handicap be excluded from the participation in or be denied the benefits
+or her disability be excluded from the participation in or be denied the benefits

 of or be subjected to discrimination under any program or activity provided